Reviews are literally everywhere

 And yet, best practices for dental SEO marketing demand that we acquire a constant and organic flow of reviewers to say nice things about us, or else we’re reduced in the ranks.
 So how do you cut through all this mess and get the dental reviews necessary for maximizing your dental website’s presence and enhancing your credibility?

 How do I get my dental patients to leave me a review?

 The best and most effective means of getting a review is also the simplest and cheapest one.
 Ask for it.
-While automated review software is a great tool, nothing can beat the face-to-face ask.
+While automated dental reputation management software is a great tool, nothing can beat the face-to-face ask.